 The National Capital Region, which includes Ottawa and Gatineau, Québec, in March experienced a drop of nearly 9 percent in terms of total sales compared to this time last year, according to the Canadian Real Estate Association.
 Strong immigration to the region, however, coupled with relatively low prices, indicates the market is likely to rebound this year.

-There are also a number of technological shifts driving change in Canada’s real estate market.
-These developments are pushing investors, developers and tenants alike to adapt new habits when it comes to their approach to the real estate market.
+There are also several technological shifts driving change in Canada’s real estate market.
+These developments are pushing investors, developers and tenants alike to adopt new habits when it comes to their approach to the real estate market.

 Learning how these technological changes impact your investment strategies will help you determine which types of technology you need to emphasize.
 Here are some of the foremost technological changes worth paying attention to in Canada’s real estate market:

-•Electronic and blockchain transactions: The way real estate transactions in Canada and beyond are performed are making it easier than ever to begin investing in real estate.
-Today, blockchain technology is transforming the way real estate transactions are performing, leading to more transparency in the industry and creating incentives for sellers and buyers to operate on a more level playing field.
+The way real estate transactions in Canada and beyond are performed are making it easier than ever to begin investing in real estate.
+Today, blockchain technology is transforming the way real estate transactions are performing.
+Leading to more transparency in the industry and creating incentives for sellers and buyers to operate on a more level playing field.

-•Integrated resident experiences: Today, both commercial and residential tenants are looking for ways to integrate their technologically driven lifestyles with the spaces in which they live, work and play.
+Today, both commercial and residential tenants are looking for ways to integrate their technologically driven lifestyles with the spaces in which they live, work and play.
 As an investor, you can stay ahead of the curve by investing in smart building technology at your rental properties.
-Tools like smart thermostats are a boon to both yourself and residents, because they save energy and reduce operating expenses.
+Tools like smart thermostats are a boon to both yourself and residents because they save energy and reduce operating expenses.

 Additionally, the presence of technology hubs and clusters in cities like Vancouver and Montréal are having an outsized effect on their respective real estate markets.
 While the growth of Montréal’s artificial intelligence (AI) sector is helping revitalize the region’s economy, a large tech presence in Vancouver is further restricting an already short-supplied housing market.